upeshp/MS3_EasyDinner/README.md

 To clone the code from GitHub:

 1. On GitHub, navigate to the main page of the repository.
-2. Above the list of files, click Code.
+2. Above the list of files, click Code:

     ![view](static/image/readme/deployment_github.png)